 Grace and Boons from Shiva

-The Srimad Bhagavatam Purana tells us that Shiva is easily pleased by merely offering water.
-In chapter 10.88, Shiva is called “Āśutoṣa”, and He says, “Ask of Me any boon of your choosing, and I shall grant it to you.
-I can be pleased with just a little water offered by those who approach me for shelter.”
-(Sanskrit: “vṛiṇīṣva me yathābhikāmaṃ vitarāmi te varam, prīyeya toyena nṛiṇāṃ prapadyatām”.)
+The Bhagavatam Purana tells us that Shiva is easily pleased (“Āśutoṣa”), and He says, “Ask of Me any boon of your choosing, and I shall grant it to you.
+I can be pleased with just a little water offered by those who approach me for shelter.”[1]

-Thus, to gain the grace of Shiva in order to obtain boons, one only needs to offer water to Shiva with reverence on a daily basis.
-A simple but powerful procedure for this is given below.
+A simple but powerful procedure for offering water to Shiva is given below.
 (Note, before attempting this procedure, you must read the website’s terms and disclaimer and know how to pronounce Sanskrit.)

 - Put a small amount of water in a clean glass or cup